Wrongly deported man ‘alive, secure’ in El Salvador: Trump administration

 The judge repeatedly asked a government lawyer about what had been done to return Abrego Garcia, asking pointedly: “Have they done anything?”

-Drew Ensign, a deputy assistant attorney general, also told Xinis that he had no knowledge about any actions or plans to return Garcia.
+Drew Ensign, a deputy assistant attorney general, also told Xinis that he had no knowledge about any actions or plans to return Abrego Garcia.

 Ensign told the judge the government was “actively considering what could be done” and said Abrego Garcia’s case involved three cabinet agencies and significant coordination.

-Abrego Garcia had lived in the US for about 14 years, during which he worked in construction, got married and was raising three children with disabilities, according to court records.
+During his time in the US, Abrego Garcia worked in construction, got married and was raising three children with disabilities, according to court records.

 If he is returned, he will get to face the allegations that prompted his expulsion: a 2019 accusation from local police in Maryland that he was an MS-13 gang member.